argoproj/argo-cd/docs/operator-manual/applicationset/Controlling-Resource-Modification.md

 ### Policy - `create-only`: Prevent ApplicationSet controller from modifying and deleting Applications

-To allow the ApplicationSet controller to *create* `Application` resources, but prevent any further modification, such as deletion, or modification of Application fields, add this parameter in the ApplicationSet controller:
+To allow the ApplicationSet controller to *create* `Application` resources, but prevent any further modification, such as *deletion*, or modification of Application fields, add this parameter in the ApplicationSet controller:

+**WARNING**: "*deletion*" indicates the case as the result of comparing generated Application between before and after, there are Applications which no longer exist.
+It doesn't indicate the case Applications are deleted according to ownerReferences to ApplicationSet.
+See [How to prevent Application controller from deleting Applications when deleting ApplicationSet](#how-to-prevent-application-controller-from-deleting-applications-when-deleting-applicationset)

 ```
 --policy create-only
 ```